mayajs/templates/README.md

 maya new project-name --template=template-name
 ```

-> NOTE: If you must provide a valid template name
+> NOTE: You must provide a valid template name